ScrappyHub/rooted-platform/roadmap/README.md

 # ROOTED Long-Term Roadmap

-ROOTED is a 10–30 year platform.
+ROOTED is a Multi-dacade projected platform.

 ---